 Winter, spring, summer, or fall, this crowd-pleasing, make-ahead Cheesy Veggie and Ham Brunch Casserole rises to the occasion any time of the year.
 The hint of white wine and Dijon mustard takes a traditional breakfast casserole to a whole new level.

-The cookbook’s recipe is written to serve 20!
-I've trimmed that down to a more manageable 8-10 servings.
-I added fresh zucchini, red bell pepper, and shallots for additional flavor, color, and texture.
+The cookbook I adapted this recipe from is written to serve 20!
+I've trimmed that down to a more manageable 10 servings, and added fresh zucchini, red bell pepper, and shallots for additional flavor, color, and texture.
 A blend of gruyere and white cheddar is layered throughout so every bite has a bit of nutty creaminess.

 The veggies and remaining cheese follow.
 Don't worry about not seeing the bread too well at this point.
 Once the egg mixture soaks into the bread, the cubes will expand and resurface in the oven.
 Promise!

 - 1 loaf day-old rustic bread , cut into 1-inch cubes, about 8 cups

 - 4 tablespoons butter , melted

 - 1 cup packed medium cheddar cheese , freshly shredded

 - 1 cup packed gruyere cheese , freshly shredded

-- 1 large red bell pepper , chopped, about 1 ½ cups
+- 1 large red bell pepper , chopped

 - 3 green onions , thinly sliced

 - 10 extra-large eggs